kylemath/EEGEdu/README.md

 # Install yarn
 # NOTE: this will also install Node.js if it is not already installed.
 brew install yarn
+# Node.js must be version 10.x for Muse interaction
+# Thus, if you are getting version issues, install n and switch versions
+# sudo npm install -g n
+# sudo n 10.16.0
 ```

 Then, in terminal, clone the git repo and enter the folder: